 Botanical Name: Crassula ovata

 A popular house plant, Jade Plant care is easy.
+Native to South Africa, this many-branched, succulent shrub tolerates the dry environment of warm, heated homes well.

 Its tree-like woody branches are covered with shiny, plump, spoon-shaped green leaves that are sometimes tinged in crimson.

 Plants that are several years old may produce clusters of white, star-shaped flowers if given enough sun.
+They just get more beautiful with age.
+Put a large Jade in a decorative container; its branching growth habit makes it a stunning, tree-like accent for a sunny room.

-Slow-growing, it only needs repotted when it outgrows its container, probably every 2-3 years.
+Slow-growing, Jade only needs repotted when it outgrows its container, probably every 2-3 years.
 Put your plant in a heavy container to help balance its weight -- it can get top-heavy.
 Also, be sure to use a container with a drainage hole to keep the soil from getting soggy.

 Jade plant problems are few.
 Watch for mealybugs -- the white, fuzzy bugs that attach themselves to the leaves and stems.
 A wilted plant could be a sign of an infestation.
 However, overwatering could also cause wilting.